NITCbase/nitcbase.github.io/docs/Misc/GDB.md

 A debugger is a program that runs other programs, allowing the user to exercise control over these programs, and to examine variables when problems arise.
 GDB allows you to run the program up to a certain point, then stop and print out the values of certain variables at that point, or step through the program one line at a time and print out the values of each variable after executing each line.

-Errors like segmentation faults may be easier to find with the help of gdb.
+Errors like segmentation faults may be easier to find with the help of GDB.

 GDB allows you to:-